defenseunicorns/frontend_technical_assessment/README.md

 |---------|-------|
 | `k3d cluster delete uds-ui` | Delete all k3d kubernetes clusters |

-## Submission
+## Deliverables

+1. Your implementation of the features committed to your copy of the template in GitHub
-1. populate a response to [ChallengeQuestions.md](ChallengeQuestions.md)
+2. A populated response to [ChallengeQuestions.md](ChallengeQuestions.md)
-2. Ensure all changes have been committed
-3. push your changes to a branch